Academics

 • Mathematics

-Kindergarten children continued to stretch their mathematical minds in the spring term.
-They applied their understandings of number, quantity, patterns and relationships in a variety of contexts within their school environment.
-Number work within ten transitioned into number work within twenty: students explored the structure of teen numbers using the Rekenrek, the Ten Frame, and the Twenty Frame as well as other models.
-In the domain of measurement, students used standard and nonstandard units (e.g., paper clips, Popsicle sticks, and color tiles) to reason about the inverse relationship between the size of the unit and the measurement result (smaller units yield larger measurement results and vice-versa).
-The data unit began with students generating their own questions about their classroom communities; students then collected, represented, and analyzed their data.
-Across the term, Kindergarten students applied their mathematical understandings in a variety of problem-solving situations.
-The structure of math investigations emphasized collaborative and independent work; communication of ideas and outcomes; and the thoughtful consideration of multiple perspectives.
+Kindergarten students stretch their mathematical minds in the spring term and apply their understanding of numbers, quantity, patterns and relationships in a variety of contexts.
+Number work within ten transitioned into number work within twenty: students explore the structure of teen numbers using the Rekenrek, the Ten Frame and the Twenty Frame as well as other models.
+In the domain of measurement, students use standard and nonstandard units (e.g., paper clips, Popsicle sticks and color tiles) to reason about the inverse relationship between the size of the unit and the measurement result (smaller units yield larger measurement results and vice-versa).
+Across the term, Kindergarten students apply their mathematical understandings in a variety of problem-solving situations.
+The structure of math investigations emphasizes the communication of ideas and outcomes and the thoughtful consideration of multiple perspectives.

 • Performing Arts: Dance